DonTizi/ReMind/README.md

 This project is licensed under the apache License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+- UI and App powered by [Enchanted](https://github.com/AugustDev/enchanted) by AugustDev

 ## Contact

 For questions or support, please open an issue in the GitHub repository or contact me at [elyes.melbouci@gmail.com](mailto:elyes.melbouci@gmail.com).

 ---